-Ambassador Jenkins, the State Department Coordinator for Threat Reduction Programs, served as the Chair of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction in 2012 and will continue her role as U.S. representative to the GP in 2013.
+Ambassador Jenkins currently serves as the Department of State’s Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation.
+She is also the U.S. Representative to the G8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (WMD) and Chairs the Global Partnership in 2012.
 She is the Department of State lead on the Nuclear Security Summit, and she coordinates the Department of State’s activities related to the four-year effort to secure all vulnerable nuclear material.
 Ambassador Jenkins coordinates Department of State Cooperative Threat Reduction (CTR) programs and helps to ensure a coordinated approach when promoting these programs internationally.
 Ambassador Jenkins engages in outreach efforts and regularly briefs United States Combatant Commands about WMD programs in their Area of Responsibility, works closely with relevant international organizations and multilateral initiatives, has focused efforts in countries in Africa and Latin America related to these programs, and works closely with Nongovernmental Organizations engaged in CTR-related activities.

 Prior to rejoining the U.S. Government, Ambassador Jenkins most recently served as the Program Officer for U.S. Foreign and Security policy at the Ford Foundation.
 Her grant-making responsibilities sought to strengthen public engagement in U.S. foreign and security policy debate and formulation, promoting support for multilateralism, the peaceful resolution of disputes, and the international rule of law.
 Prior to joining the Foundation, Ambassador Jenkins served as counsel on the National Commission on Terrorist Attacks upon the United States, more commonly known as the “9-11 Commission.”
 She was the lead Commission staff member on counterterrorism policy in the Office of the Secretary of Defense and on U.S. military plans targeting al Qaeda prior to 9-11.